 Chapter 5: Meshing the points

-This Dense Point Cloud which may incorporate tens of millions of points can as a next step be used as the basis for creating a mesh based upon the point cloud to which the original images can be finally be applied as a texture (Powlesland 2016: 21).
-This way, we transform our point cloud into a solid 3D object that will become a photorealistic texture in the next chapter.
-This object can then later be used to be processed in any 3D software.
-You can use the scanned object as objects in a 3D scene or upload the data onto a 3D viewer available on the internet to provide for others to see your work.
-The first step however is to connect all the points to create a solid 3D object, in other words to build our mesh.
+This dense point cloud, which can contain tens of millions of points, can then be used as the basis for creating a mesh based on the point cloud, to which the original images can finally be applied as a texture (Powlesland 2016: 21).
+In this way, we transform our point cloud into a solid 3D object that will be transformed into a photorealistic texture in the next chapter.
+This object can then be used in any 3D software.
+You can use the scanned object as an object in a 3D scene or upload the data to a 3D viewer available on the internet to allow others to see your work.
+The first step, however, is to connect all the points to create a solid 3D object, in other words, to build our mesh.

 Building a Mesh

-After building the Dense Point Cloud, your model should look like the image above.
-If not, make sure, that the Dense Cloud-button is selected.
-Open the Workflow menu and hit Build Mesh....
-For this example, we will use the Arbitrary surface type, Dense Cloud source data and Medium face count.
-Hit the OK-button.
+After creating the dense point cloud, your model should look like the image above.
+If not, make sure the Dense Cloud button is selected.
+Open the Workflow menu and select Build Mesh....
+For this example we will use Arbitrary surface type, Dense Cloud source data and Medium face count.
+Press the OK button.

-Additional information: The Surface type option helps the software to build the mesh.
-Arbitrary is chosen for closed objects like statues, pottery or buildings.
-Height field is chosen for planar surfaces like terrains, the façade of a building or bas-reliefs.
-Here, the software does not try to close the object and therefore does not use so much computer power.
+Additional information: The Surface Type option helps the software to create the mesh.
+Arbitrary is used for closed objects such as statues, pottery or buildings.
+Height Field is used for planar surfaces such as terrain, the facade of a building or bas-reliefs.
+Here the software does not try to close the object and therefore does not use as much computer power.

-Source data specifies the data the building of the mesh is relying on.
-You can build the mesh also on the Sparse Point Cloud, as this will go much faster.
-For better results, we should rely on the Dense Point Cloud however.
+The Source data specifies the data on which the mesh is based.
+You can also build the mesh on the Sparse Point Cloud as this will be much faster.
+For better results, however, we should rely on the Dense Point Cloud.

-Face count specifies the maximum number of polygons in the final 3D model.
-The settings High, Medium and Low correspond each to a fraction of the number of points on the previously generated Dense Point Cloud.
-The higher the value, the finer the 3D model and the longer the calculation.
+The Face count specifies the maximum number of polygons in the final 3D model.
+The settings High, Medium and Low each correspond to a fraction of the number of points in the previously generated Dense Point Cloud.
+The higher the value, the finer the 3D model and the longer the calculation time.

 Seeing the model

-Again, to be able to see the mesh, you need to click on the Model Shaded-button right next to the Dense Cloud-button.
-As you can see the model is now solid and it looks actually coloured.
-The colours however are still from the point cloud, so we need to do one last step.
+Again, to see the mesh, click on the Model Shaded button to the right of the Dense Cloud button.
+As you can see, the model is now solid and actually looks coloured.
+However, the colours are still coming from the point cloud, so we need to take one last step.

 Bibliography